janscience/ESensors/docs/userguide.md

 # User guide

-The Sensors library is a high level interface to various sensor chips that (i) provides a common interface to the sensors, and (ii) manages multiple sensors.
+The Sensors library is a high level interface to various sensor chips that (i) provides a common interface to the sensors, (ii) manages multiple sensors, and (iii) provides a non-blocking interface to read out sensor values.

 ## Using a single sensor